 Tip: When you find Jarritos, pick up a bottle of their tamarind soda as well.
 It's another fantastic soda that pairs well with tequila and can certainly be enjoyed on its own.

-Choose a great blanco tequila for the best Paloma, and if you're in the mood to splurge, reposados are nice as well.
+Choose a great blanco tequila for the best paloma.
+If you're in the mood to splurge, reposados are nice, as well.
 Just make sure that you fight the temptation to play the cheapskate simply because this is a tall drink.
-The same quality rules you apply to the Margarita should apply to your Paloma as well.
+The same quality rules you apply to the margarita should apply to your paloma as well.